-A stakeholder is anyone, as an individual or a collective such as organisation that has an interest or is concerned with the actions of a business to the extent they are affected by or they can influence it.
+A stakeholder is anyone, as an individual or a collective such as organization that has an interest or is concerned with the actions of a business to the extent they are affected by or they can influence it.

-A business is likely to have numerous stakeholders including directors, shareholders, employees, customers, creditors, the government and the community in which it sits.
+A business is likely to have numerous stakeholders including directors, shareholders, employees, customers, creditors, regulators, the government and the community in which it sits.

 Mendelow’s Matrix consists of four boxes representing stakeholders with:

-- High Interest and Low Power; this group have an interest in what is happening, however they are unlikely to have the power to influence change.
+- High Interest and Low Power – This group have an interest in what is happening, however they are unlikely to have the power to influence change.
 This group should be kept informed.
-Whilst they have little power themselves they could attempt to join forces with a group with power.
+Whilst they have little power themselves, they could attempt to join forces with a group with power.

-- Low Interest and High Power; this group of stakeholders have the potential to move into the ‘High Interest and High Power’ group so it is essential that they are kept satisfied.
+- Low Interest and High Power – This group of stakeholders have the potential to move into the ‘High Interest and High Power’ group so it is essential that they are kept satisfied.
 By keeping them satisfied they are less likely to gain interest and exercise their power to influence.

-If a stakeholder has a financial interest this will increase the level of interest, are they an investor who may consider their investment to be at risk or possibly an employee, their employment is their livelihood so would not want to risk that.
-As an example; employee may be averse to an organisation investing in new technology to increase automation thus placing jobs at risk.
+An employee is also a stakeholder that could be considered to have a financial interest even if they have not personally invested capital.
+This is because their employment is their livelihood and they would not want to risk that.
+As an example, an employee may be averse to an organization investing in new technology to increase automation thus placing jobs at risk.

 Does the stakeholder have the power?

-Customers can cancel orders if they no longer like, agree with or support a supplier’s strategies.
+Customers can cancel orders if they no longer like, agree with, or support a supplier’s strategies.